uptimistic/DataStructuresAndAlgorithms/README.md

 ```

 ---
-Original Implementation ased on combined understanding of the above solution iterations
+Original Implementation based on combined understanding of the above solution iterations
 ```python
 def twoSum(givenList, target):
         #This extract comes from the problem statement